Claude Lévêque

 Claude Lévêque (born 27 February 1953) is a French contemporary installation, sculpture, and new media, artist, best known for his work in neon.

+Biography

 Lévêque, a graduate of the École des Beaux-Arts in Bourges, received considerable attention for his April 2014 neon installation in I.M.
 Pei's Louvre Pyramid and its accompanying October 2015 exhibition, Sous Le Plus Grand Chapiteau Du Monde.

-In 2009 Lévêque represented France at the 53rd Venice Biennale.
+In 2009, Lévêque represented France at the 53rd Venice Biennale.

 Lévêque lives and works in Montreuil, Seine-Saint-Denis.